KVessey/AdvancedWaterControlWebApp/README.md

 ## Setup
 ### Python Packages
-1)First we need to make sure Python is installed and up to date.
+1. First we need to make sure Python is installed and up to date.
 On windows, open the command prompt and enter:
-> python -V
+> `python -V`

 User should see a python version.
 If your version is less than 3, it is best to update to the latest version of python

-2)Check the version of pip
+2. Check the version of pip
 On windows, open the command prompt and enter:
 > pip -V